money1team/health-sync-system/README.md

 Healthcare providers managing patient records and care plans Organizations conducting health research or managing wellness programs This project embraces modular architecture, extensibility, and best practices in data security to ensure a trustworthy and scalable solution for modern healthcare needs.
-Simply visit the [Lovable Project](https://lovable.dev/projects/54af8e96-2358-4cb4-b00a-3f6bfd9f6e45) and start prompting.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)